albertvisser/sdvmm/readme.rst

 ................

 - Separated exiting the GUI from applying changes, so you can check and if necessary modify the results.
-- Added a way to enter new mods and dependenciesi directly from the gui, without having to know the structure of the file.
+- Added a way to enter new mods and dependencies directly from the gui, without having to know the structure of the file.
 - Added a (clunky) way to reorder the names on the screen.
 - Added a way to install a mod from the downloads directory from this GUI.